michaelkolesidis/emoji-minesweeper/docs/DOCS.md

 - Four levels: beginner, intermediate, expert, custom
 - Ability to create custom level by choosing dimensions and number of mines
+- Pressing `5` opens the custom level modal, focuses the columns input, and Enter advances through columns, rows, mines, then submits
 - Custom configurations that match beginner, intermediate, or expert automatically switch to the matching standard level
 - Custom level modal
 - Custom levels support 7x7 through 100x100 boards, with mines clamped to at least 10% of the board